Evolution shapes behavior, and behavior influences

-My recent work focusses on teleost fish of the familiy Cichlidae.
-The remarkable diversification of cichlid fishes
+Current research focusses on teleost fish of the familiy Cichlidae.

-occupies a narrow trophic niche in the rocky littoral of Lake Tanganyika, Africa.
+trophic niche in the rocky littoral of Lake Tanganyika, Africa.

-Being restricted to this particular type of habitat, species
+Being restricted to a particular type of habitat, species are

 with little or no gene flow across even minor habitat barriers.

 This, in consequence, enabled the different populations to evolve

 specific color patterns and to produce one of the most stunning

 We investigate the effects of color pattern in the contexts of

 sexual and social interactions within populations as well as reproductive